Biographical

 I was educated at the University of Patras, Greece, in Electrical and Computer

 Engineering (BEng/MEng, PhD).
-I hold a Post Graduate Certificate
+I hold a Post Graduate Certificate in Teaching and

-combine explicit knowledge representation with significant learning
+learning, seamlessly combine explicit knowledge representation with significant

 coherent research streams: